 In order to provide a positive atmosphere for our children, we have arranged our classrooms in such a manner as to avoid negative interactions and promote positive ones.
 This classroom arrangement offers privacy, independence and adult supervision.
 Our teachers are trained to redirect, distract children who display negative behavior, praise positive behavior, and act as positive role models.
 The goal of our guidance and discipline policy is to limit or eliminate the use of suspension, expulsion, and other exclusionary measures.

 Because young children are still learning how to behave in a social setting, teachers will be alert to potential problem situations.
 By understanding what situations can trigger certain behaviors, many inappropriate behaviors can be avoided by redirection or intervention.
 The staff shall use disciplinary measures designed and carried out in such a way as to help children develop self-control and assume responsibility for their own acts.
 Under no circumstances will a child be subjected to corporal punishment or verbal abuse, deprived of a scheduled snack, or punished for toilet accidents.
-When appropriate and necessary, a child will be removed from a group for no longer than five (5) minutes at a time.
+When appropriate and necessary, a child will be removed from a group for no longer than one minute per year of age of the child.
 This time will be used as a means of helping the child regain self-control.

 The teacher and the child will also talk and decide on a better way to handle the given situation.
 Examples of this may include phrases such as “use your words to express how you feel,” “use your inside voice in the classroom,” or “is it time to give your friend a turn?”
 If these techniques are not successful, the classroom teacher will remove the child from the group while he/she regains self-control.
 After a short time period, the child will then be permitted to select a play activity.
 Parents/caregivers will always be informed of the events during our informal contact with them at the end of the day.